 The canals of Venice are among the world’s most romantic places, but before the atmospheric waterways we know and love today came into existence – before the grandeur of the city’s opulent palazzos and piazzas – there was only a marshy, muddy lagoon with little going for it beyond a smattering of 124 small islands.
 So how was this miraculous ‘floating city’ created from such humble origins?
 And just how deep are Venice’s canals?
 Keep reading to find out!

 How Venice’s canals were built

 They began by digging canals and lining them by driving closely spaced wooden stakes – many of them made from water-resistant alder wood – through the sand and mud to rest on the harder clay beneath.
 On top of these stakes, they placed wooden platforms and then stone, and this is what the buildings of Venice are built on.

-How deep are Venice’s canals?
+How deep are the canals in Venice?

 How are the canals maintained?

 Want to find out more about how Venice works?
-Then take a look at this fascinating video to see how the canals are built and maintained, and get an insight into the work that goes into keeping this incredible city ‘afloat’.
+Then look at this fascinating video to see how the canals are built and maintained, and get an insight into the work that goes into keeping this incredible city ‘afloat’.

 If you’ve never heard of Mestre before, it’s hardly surprising.
 This unprepossessing town on the Italian mainland isn’t exactly well-known in comparison with the celebrated Venetian islands of the neighbouring […]